ardiebarrys/ardiebarrys.github.io/_pages/biography.md

   <h3>Research Philosophy</h3>
   <p>
-    A central theme of Ardie’s work is that toxicant exposure should not be viewed only as isolated cellular injury.
+    A central theme of Ardie's work is that toxicant exposure should not be viewed only as isolated cellular injury.
 Instead, he approaches toxicological effects as disruptions of coordinated biological systems.
 Cells do not respond to stress through single linear pathways; they integrate signals across mitochondrial activity, redox balance, gene regulation, inflammatory communication, protein networks, and hormonal control.
 When these systems are repeatedly challenged, the biological outcome may depend not only on the initial injury but also on whether cells can correctly sense, process, resolve, and recover from stress.
   </p>

   <p>